CodeReviewDAO/dxd_codereview/Reviews/60 - Financial crime prevention tool/3 - Analytics_Compliance Layer/README.md

 ![charts4](assets/dashboard/charts_4.png "charts4")

-The reviewer increased the 'Row limit' filter from 100  10000 rows (transaction hashes) and was able to update the chart:
+The reviewer increased the 'Row limit' filter from 10 to 10000 rows (transaction hashes) and was able to update the chart:

 ![charts5](assets/dashboard/charts_5.png "charts5")